 - Adapt communication strategies to enhance collaboration and cultural relevance.

 - Create and evaluate culturally relevant interventions using communication strategies that maximise client engagement, input and involvement.

-80% minimum compulsory attendance requirement to pass the unit.
+80% minimum compulsory attendance requirement to meet accreditation requirements

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.